 But in the big view it seems best to take the definition of Demazure polynomial to be the result of applying a sequence of divided difference operators corresponding to $\pi$ to a weight monomial specified by $\lambda$: When studying flag varieties, Demazure developed \cite{De1} this formula to describe certain characters of a Borel subgroup of any semisimple Lie group.
 By 1990 Lascoux and Sch\"{u}tzenberger \cite{LS2} had developed a combinatorial description of these polynomials using the plactic algebra.
 A central notion in their work was that of the right key of a given semistandard tableau.
 They proved that $d_\lambda(\pi;x)$ arises when a tableau is allowed to contribute its monomial if and only if its right key is dominated by the tableau corresponding to $\pi$.
 We quote this result in Theorem 3.1.

-The second-listed author of this paper gave a simpler method for finding the right key of a tableau \cite{Wi1}.
-Here we use his ``scanning'' method to present two descriptions of these contributing ``Demazure tableaux'' which seem to be more direct and more accessible than those available.
-Our first description of the possible tableau values for a given location depends upon the values of the tableau in the columns ``to the east''.
-Our second description depends upon the values of the tableau in the locations ``to the southwest''.
+The second-listed author of this paper gave a simpler method for finding the right key of a tableau \cite{Wi2}.
+Here we use his ``scanning'' method to present two new descriptions of these contributing ``Demazure tableaux'' which seem to be more direct and more accessible than those available.
+Our descriptions of the possible tableau values for a given location depend upon the values of the tableau in the columns ``to the east'', or upon the values of the tableau in the locations ``to the southwest''.